Structural Requirements of Good Government

 The Premier governing separately from the Legislature will ensure that while his acts are restricted by law and tax and debt appropriations formed by the Members of the Legislature, he will not be subject to the Members, but rather, subject to the People who have elected him.

-There are innumerable reasons and opportunities for biased or corrupt appointments and expenditure of public money when the Premier is part of, and subject to, a majority faction of the Members of the Legislature, as in N.S.W.
+There are innumerable reasons and opportunities for biased or corrupt appointments and expenditure of public money when the Premier is part of, and subject to, a majority faction of the Members of the Legislature, as in N.S.W. and Victoria.

 For example, the Members of the Legislature may elect and change the Premier at will depending on his co-operation in awarding power and financial rewards to his supporting Members or to the electors of supporting Members.